 Skip to content

-Federal Judge Defends Student Peace Groups in Legal Case Against U of Maryland
+U.S. Judge Defends Student Peace Groups in Legal Case vs. University of Maryland

-On October 1 two campus groups, Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP) won a legal battle in federal court to allow them to hold an interfaith vigil at the University of Maryland on October 7.
-This interfaith vigil is designed to mourn all people killed in Israel and Palestine on the one year anniversary of the beginning of the Gaza war, according to the Washington Post.
+On Oct.
+1 two campus groups, Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP) won a legal battle in federal court to allow them to hold an interfaith vigil at the University of Maryland on Oct.
+7. This interfaith vigil aims to mourn all people killed in Israel and Palestine on the first anniversary of the beginning of the Gaza war, according to the Washington Post.

-On September 17 the Council on American-Islamic Relations filed a lawsuit and issued a news release stating, “The University of Maryland cannot ignore the Constitution to censor Palestinian and Jewish students.
+On Sept.
+17 the Council on American-Islamic Relations filed a lawsuit and issued a news release stating, “The University of Maryland cannot ignore the Constitution to censor Palestinian and Jewish students.
 It is the job of universities to seek out, not censor, robust debate on pressing social issues.”
 The lawsuit stated, “The First Amendment does not allow campus officials to establish free expression-black-out days, even on occasions that may be emotional or politically polarizing.”
-This lawsuit was supported by many constitutional and civil rights groups including an amicus brief by the ACLU.
+The lawsuit had support from many constitutional and civil rights groups including an amicus brief by the ACLU.

 This post is for paying subscribers only